poucotm/Verilog-Gadget/README.md

 #### Verilog Gadget: Generate Testbench

+Creates a simple testbench with an instance and signals of the module, supporting both Verilog-1995 and Verilog-2001 style ports and parameters.

  * It parses module ports for the currently open file
  * It generates a simple testbench with an instance and signals of the module
  * The testbench is created as a systemverilog file